"Life is like a box of chocolates. You never know what you're gonna get."

 During that week, I helped clear up the elephant’s poo, wash the cage, and prepare the meal for them.
 It is the place where I learned humans and animals could live together in such a harmonious way.
 No riding, no chain, no pain — I can see the genuine happiness in the eyes.
 So when I got out of the camp, I wrote a little song dedicated to the elephant I took care of during that week in here.

-Back in Hong Kong, I joined EY wavespace as a Design Strategist and focused on facilitation and design thinking.
-With 2.5 years, I hosted 40+ workshops to drive the outcome, including envisioning, digital transformation, and user experience design; Nothing was more rewarding than having our participants walk out of the session with smiles on their faces.
+Back in Hong Kong, I joined EY wavespace as a Design Strategist, where I discovered my passion for facilitation and design thinking.
+Over 2.5 years, I designed and facilitated over 40 workshops focused on driving impactful outcomes – from envisioning the future to digital transformation and user experience design.
+Nothing was more rewarding than witnessing the 'aha' moments and seeing participants leave with smiles on their faces, energized by new ideas.